garrettrayj/den/.github/SECURITY.md

 ## Reporting a Vulnerability

-Vulnerabilities should be reported with an issue on GitHub.
+[Create an issue on GitHub](https://github.com/garrettrayj/den/issues/new) or [email the developer](mailto:garrett@devsci.net) to report a vulnerability.